izznogooood/log-spindown/README.md

 cd log-spindown

 nano log-spindown
-(Edit "log-spindown" to include or exclude your HDD's, save and exit) (For a permanent log: Change /tmp to /var/log, include log-spindown.dayli)
+(Edit "log-spindown" to include or exclude your HDD's, save and exit.
+For a permanent log: Change /tmp to /var/log in both log-spindown & log-spindown.daily.
+Keep in mind this wakes the drive)

 sudo chown root:root *